Wisconsin Republican leader won’t back down from impeachment threat against Supreme Court justice

 Vos first floated the possibility of impeachment in August after Protasiewicz called the Republican-drawn legislative boundary maps “rigged” and “unfair” during her campaign.
 Impeachment has drawn bipartisan opposition and two former conservative Wisconsin Supreme Court justices, asked by Vos to investigate the possibility, told him in the past week it was not warranted.
 Vos refused to say what advice he got from the third retired justice.

-Protasiewicz refused to recuse from the redistricting lawsuit last week and sided with the liberal majority in accepting the lawsuit.
+Protasiewicz refused to recuse herself from the redistricting lawsuit last week and sided with the liberal majority in accepting the lawsuit.
 Vos suggested Thursday that impeachment may hinge on how Protasiewicz rules on that case.

 “She said she’s going to follow the law,” Vos said.
 “The most important aspect of the law is following past precedent.”